cathei/BakingSheet/README.md

 ## Concept
 Throughout all stage of game development, you'll need to deal with various data.
 Characters, stats, stages, currencies and so on!
 If you're using Unity, scriptable object and inspector is not good enough for mass edition and lacks of features like functions or fill up.
 With BakingSheet your designers can use existing spreadsheet editor, while you, the programmer, can directly use C# object without messy parsing logics.

+Let's say your team is making a RPG game.
+Your game has 100 characters and 10 stats for each character.
+If your team use Unity's scriptable object, designers will have to spend lots of time adding and editing from Unity inspector.
+And after setup what if you need mass edit, like to double ATK stat of all characters?
+Will you go through all characters with Unity inspector, or make Editor script for every time mass edit is required?
+With BakingSheet, designers can work easily with spreadsheet fucntions and fills without programmer help!

 ![Concept](.github/images/concept.png)

 BakingSheet's core concept is controlling datasheet schema from C# code, make things flexible while supporting multiple sources like .xlsx or Google sheets.
 Also, you won't have to include source .xlsx files or parsing libraries for production builds.
 BakingSheet supports JSON serialization by default, you can ship your build with JSON or your custom format.